-- Mexico is the fifth largest market in the world for Facebook, and the seventh largest for Twitter
+- Mexico is the fifth largest market in the world for Facebook, at 50 million users

-- Brands are starting to use social channels to engage users in Mexico
+- Brands are using social media channels in increasing numbers to engage users in Mexico

 - Mexico is mostly Spanish speaking, though has 68 recognized languages

 - Families – as well as extended families – and close-knit communities are an important feature of Mexican society

-- Social media has been used to highlight social problems and campaigns
+- Social media has been used in recent years to highlight social problems and campaigns

 Like many Central and South American nations, Mexican culture values strong families and close-knit communities.
 There is great suspicion of official corruption, which strong local and family ties help to protect against.
-It is also a very hierarchical society, both at home and in the workplace.
+It is also a very hierarchical society, both within the family and in the workplace.

-Mexico also has a very strong traditional culture of masculinity (or Machismo), which is starting to diminish as women are beginning to take on traditional male roles.
+Mexico also has a very strong traditional culture of masculinity (or machismo), which is starting to diminish somewhat as women are beginning to take on traditional male roles.
 In 2017, Maria de Jesus Patricio Martinez declared her intention to run for the office of the presidency, making her the first indigenous woman to do so.
 Mexico has never elected a female president, though several have run for office.

 Social media has been used to protest poor social and economic conditions, with the Mexican public stating the “I am 132” campaign which aims to demonstrate to the rest of the world the reality of the problems that people are experiencing in the country.
-Individual journalists and bloggers have tried to work to help bring down drug gangs by reporting incidents via social media – with the editor-in-chief of the Primera Hora newspaper being beheaded for doing so.
+Individual journalists and bloggers have tried to work to help bring down drug cartels by reporting incidents via social media, with several editors and journalists being beheaded by the criminals they were targeting for doing so.